dmitri-liventsev/go-wallet/README.md

 ```

 ## API Documentation
-Once the services are up and running, you can access the Wallet API documentation.
 The API follows the OpenAPI 3.0.3 specification.
 The OpenAPI yaml file can be found in the **gen/http** directory.

 ## API Endpoints
 ### Create Transaction